noahhefner/dotfiles/README.md

 ## Packages

-For a full list of installed packages, see `packages.arch.txt` and `packages.aur.txt`.
+For a full list of installed packages, see `packages.arch.txt`, `packages.aur.txt`, and `packages.flatpak.txt`.

 ### Applications